Fees and funding

 The School of Politics, Economics, and International Relations offers fee-only PhD awards to eligible candidates each year.
 These awards cover tuition fees for a maximum of three years at the Home/EU rate.

 The deadline for applications for 2014 entry is 2 May 2014.
-Prospective students who have submitted a PhD application by this date will automatically be considered for these awards.
+Prospective students who have submitted a PhD application by this date will automatically be considered for these awards: you do not need to complete a separate application.

 A wide range of other funding sources are available.
 In order to find those for which you may be eligible, please consult the University Funding Database.